anhbui229/anhbui229/README.md

   <b>Anh BUI</b>
 </h1>

 Hi!
-I'm Anh Bui, a student currently living in Mumbai, India.
+I'm Anh Bui, a student currently living in Paris, France.
 I'm preparing for
 <a href="https://en.wikipedia.org/wiki/Joint_Entrance_Examination">JEE</a>,
 and learning programming through small projects  on the side.